zachdugger/CustomConsumables/README.txt

 Features
 This mod adds several consumable items that enhance various aspects of Pokémon spawning:

-Legendary Lure: Increases legendary Pokémon spawn rate for 1 minute Shiny Charm: Increases shiny Pokémon spawn chance for 3 minutes Hidden Ability Capsule: Increases chance of hidden abilities for 2 minutes Type Attractor: Increases spawns of a specific type for 2 minutes
+Legendary Lure: 1% chance to spawn a legendary in the server Shiny Charm: X percentage to instantly spawn a shiny on your player Type Attractor: Increases spawns of a specific type for 2 minutes

 Requirements